dougeby/IntuneDocs/InTuneDocs/DeployUse/android-compliance-policy-settings-in-microsoft-intune.md

 - **Require that devices prevent installation of apps from unknown sources (Android 4.0 or later)**: To block devices that have **Security > Unknown sources** enabled on the device, enable this setting and set it to **Yes**.

 >[!IMPORTANT]
->Side-loading applications require that the  **Unknown sources** setting is enabled.
+>Side-loading applications requires that the  **Unknown sources** setting is enabled.
 Enforce this compliance policy only if you are not side-loading Android apps on devices.

 - **Require that USB debugging is  disabled (Android 4.2 or later)**: Specify whether to detect if the USB debugging option on the device is enabled.
 - **Require devices have enabled Scan device for security threats (Android 4.2-4.4)**: Specify that the **Verify apps** feature is enabled on the device.